lojzezust/WaSR-T/README.md

 ```

 WaSR-T model operates in two different modes:
 - **sequential**: An online mode, useful for inference.
 Only one frame is processed at a time.
 Features of the previous frames are stored in a circular buffer.
 The frames must be processed one after the other, thus the batch size must be 1.
+The context buffer is initialized from copies of the first frame in the sequence.
 - **unrolled**: An offline mode, used during training.
 Each sample consists of a target frame and the required previous frames.
 Supports batched processing.

 You can switch between the two modes by calling `sequential()` or `unrolled()` on the model.